ManojG1978/aks-training/README.md

 `kubectl config use-context bob`
 12) Check if Bob can list pods on the dev namespace now\
 `kubectl auth can-i list pods --namespace dev`
 13) Try this exercise with another user (say Dave) assigned to the *sre* namespace.

 ## Lab 13: Autoscaling Pods and AKS Cluster

-1) Auto-scale deployment using the Horizontal pod autoscaler using a CPU metric threshold
+1) Auto-scale deployment using the Horizontal Pod Autoscaler (HPA) using a CPU metric threshold
 `kubectl autoscale deployment vote-app-deployment --cpu-percent=30 --min=3 --max=6`
 2) Manually scale nodes in the cluster using this command:\
 `az aks scale --resource-group aks-training --name aks-training-cluster --node-count 2`